yanyingwang/rainbow-delimiters/README.md

 # Rainbow Delimiters
-A chrome plugin to colorize the matched brackets of source code.
+A web browser plugin to colorize the matched brackets of source code.

 # Usage